buaacarzp/mask_rcnn/README.md

 # mask_rcnn
-this file  can  make you copy the mask png  from the json file to cv2_mask
+## 1 this file  can  make you copy the mask png  from the json file to cv2_mask
+## 2 this file also can make your data be true , make true your data is true